BrunaLab/quantdei_nas/README.md

+# DISCLAIMER

-# This is a fork of the NAS repo to identify potential errors in data analysis
+This is a fork of the NAS repo; it is being used to identify errors and flaws in thier data processing and analysis. **_I am not affiliated with the NAS in any way._**

-I was investigating the potential for errors in the analyses of tweets related to DEI terms.

-There are many errors.
-Many.
-Boatloads.
-It is clear the NAS ananalysts did zero quality control.
-A very quick look review found the following error rates within each category:

-Race-related tweets:  25167 tweets, 5112 errors found (20.31%).

-Equity-related tweets: 16374 tweets, 270 errors found (1.65%).

-Diversity-releated tweets: 31268 tweets, 170 errors found (0.54%).

-Justice-related tweets: 220900 tweets, 2326 errors found (10.53%).

-## Overall error rate in 30 min of search effort: 5.2%
+A prelimary summary of the mind-boggling and amateurish errors found to date can be found on the twitter feed of EM Bruna (@BrunaLab).

 ---